GabrielPymentel/GabrielPymentel/README.md

 - 👋 Hi, I’m @GabrielPymentel
 - 👀 I’m interested in develope Web Sites
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning Python, C++ and Java to Programming logic
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---